Skip to content

 const randomEmail = faker.internet.email(); // Kassandra.Haley@erich.biz

-For more information about changing and customizing the locales, please refer to our Localization Guide.
+For more information on selecting and customizing a locale, please refer to our Localization Guide.

 Browser